xDrone-DSL/flask-backend/README.md

 In this directory run:
 `pipenv shell`

+4. Install the env dependencies `pipenv install --dev`

-4. To run the server run `python server.py`
+5. To run the server run `python server.py`